undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Beskid Niski (Low Beskids)

-The emptiest range in the Polish Carpathians — Lemko ghost villages, UNESCO wooden churches and the post-1947 absence that defines the landscape.
+The emptiest range in the Polish Carpathians: Lemko ghost villages and UNESCO wooden churches in the absence that 1947 left behind.

 Sources & methodology